elgrove/thesetimes/notes.md

 Scraper service - selenium/bs4
 Database - postgres

-CICD
-Nox, linting, testing

-What would a CICD process do?
-Lint, test
-rebuild docker containers where needed docker compose up

-where am i going to deploy? linode how am i  going to do github actions? ssh into linode
+GA builds the docker containers and publishes them Linode cron or watchtower to keep the containers updated

-github actions:
+github actions

-on pr:
-    - lint
-    - test

 on merge into main:
-    - ssh into linode with key auth
-    - git pull
+    - semantic release
-    - dcp up --build

-Public/private attributes

-Todo

-before mvp
-- lint? ruff?
+    - build  containers

-- tests on flask app
+ROADMAP
-- scheduling on scraper
+- [x] scheduling for scraper
-- can i develop the flask app inside the container?
-- reverse proxy maybe traefik or caddy

-after mvp:
+- [ ] homepage ranking
+- [ ] latest news page (as opposed to ranked)
-- deal with articles updating
+- [ ] deal with articles updating
-- push to github
-- cicd based on pushes to github (after mvp)
+- [ ] cicd publishes docker containers on merge into main
-- lint
-- images and charts
+- [ ] scrape images and charts
-- homepage ranking
-- latest news page sorted by pubdate
-- other publications - nyt, econ, bbc, athletic, new yorker, ft opinion, ft life and arts
+- [ ] add publications
+  - [ ] new yorker
+  - [ ] nyt
+  - [ ] economist
+  - [ ] bbc
+  - [ ] athletic
--
+- [ ] reverse proxy
+- [/] tests for flask app